Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

+Thus, if the physical value is $v$, all predecessor memory bits must already be active; otherwise the local amplitude is set to zero.

 Let us imagine that we have the rule that node 4 has to appear before node 7 in the path.
-To take this into account, we only have to make the tensors of layer $F(4)$, in case a 0 arrives for index $k$, let all the states pass through $i$ except for $i=7$.
-Also, node $7$ cannot appear first and $4$ cannot appear last, which is embodied in the initialization.
-The rest of the algorithm is exactly the same.
+To take this into account, the local projector coupled to the memory bit of $F(4)$ suppresses the physical value $i=7$ whenever that memory bit is still $0$.
+Equivalently, the precedence projector itself forbids $i=7$ at the first position because the memory bit of node $4$ is initially inactive; it also forbids completions in which node $4$ would appear only after node $7$.
+These restrictions come from the precedence projector and its boundary memory state, not from an unexplained initialization rule.
+The rest of the construction is exactly the same.